MicrosoftDocs/customer-insights/ci-docs/predictions-overview.md

 > [!TIP]
 > We recommend that you regularly refresh out-of-the box models with updated data to ensure they accurately inform your business use case.
 Data is refreshed ad-hoc when the system ingests new or updated data sources.
 However, models will only rescore in this case and continue to use the existing training data.
 >
-> Configure an **Update schedule** by setting the model retraining schedule in the configuration experience.
+> Configure an **Update schedule** by setting the model retraining schedule during configuration.
 The model will retrain and rescore on this schedule, which you can change at any time.

 ## Azure Machine Learning integration